Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Cons

-• Poor low-quality content smoothing means low-bitrate content still has visible artifacts.
+• Poor low-quality content smoothing leads to distracting artifacts in low-bitrate content.

 Pros